 Permit yourself repeated failure

 I’ve seen people give up practicing because of frustration, and I get it.
+Sometimes you just keep messing up.
 Sometimes you plateau and can’t seem to get any better.
-Hell, sometimes you go backward, and it feels hopeless.
+Sometimes you go backward, and it feels hopeless.
 The people who reach mastery keep going.
-They’re the ones who let themselves fail and then fail again.
+They let themselves fail and then fail again.
 Repeated failure is the point.